12 Best Waterfalls in Utah, From Local Favorites to Hidden Gems

 10. Cascade Springs

 The Cascade Springs Trail System is the perfect place to stretch your legs as you make your way around the Alpine Loop.
-There are three loop trails here, and one of them is wheelchair and stroller-friendly.
+There are three loop trails near the Cascade Springs Waterfall, and one is wheelchair and stroller-friendly.
 There are several smaller waterfalls found here, and the largest one is about five feet tall.
 Wandering around the artesian spring-fed landscape is simply mesmerizing, especially if you visit during spring or summer!

 Best Waterfalls Near Salt Lake City